A New One-Point Residual-Feedback Oracle For Black-Box Learning and Control: Deterministic ZO with Residual Feedback

 \section{Deterministic ZO with Residual Feedback}

 In this section, we consider the problem (P), where the objective function evaluation is fully deterministic.
-To solve this problem, we propose a zeroth-order estimate of the gradient based on the following one-point residual feedback scheme
+To solve this problem, we propose a zeroth-order estimate of the gradient based on the following {\it one-point residual feedback} scheme

 where $u_{t-1}$ and $u_t$ are independent random vectors sampled from the standard multivariate Gaussian distribution.
 To elaborate, the gradient estimate in \eqref{eqn:GradientEstimate_Noiseless} evaluates the function value at one perturbed point $x_t + \delta u_t$ at each iteration $t$ and the other function value evaluation $f(x_{t-1} + \delta u_{t-1})$ is inherited from the previous iteration.
 Therefore, it is a one-point feedback scheme based on the residual between two consecutive feedback points, and we name it {\it one-point residual feedback}.
-Next, we show that this estimator is an unbiased gradient estimate of the smoothed function $f_\delta(x)$ at $x_t$. \begin{lem} We have that $\mathbb{E}\big[\tilde{g}(x_t)\big] = \nabla f_\delta(x_t)$ for all $x_t \in \mathbb{R}^d$. \end{lem} \begin{proof} Taking the expectation of $\tilde{g}(x_t)$ in \eqref{eqn:GradientEstimate_Noiseless} with respect to the random vectors $u_t$ and $u_{t-1}$, we obtain that
+Next, we show that this estimator is an unbiased gradient estimate of the smoothed function $f_\delta(x)$ at $x_t$. \begin{lem} We have $\mathbb{E}\big[\tilde{g}(x_t)\big] = \nabla f_\delta(x_t)$ for all $x_t \in \mathbb{R}^d$. \end{lem} \begin{pf} The proof is straightforward because $u_t$ is independent from $u_{t-1}$ and has zero mean. \end{pf}

-where the second equality follows from the fact that $u_{t}$ is independent from $u_{t-1}$ and $x_{t-1}$ and has zero mean.
-The last equality is a fact proved in \cite{nesterov2017random}. \end{proof}

 Since $\tilde{g}(x_t)$ is an unbiased estimate of $\nabla f_\delta(x_t)$, we can use it in Stochastic Gradient Descent (SGD) as follows

 where $\eta$ is the stepsize.
 To analyze the convergence of the above ZO algorithm with residual feedback, we need to bound the variance of the gradient estimate under proper choices of the exploration parameter $\delta$ in \eqref{eqn:GradientEstimate_Noiseless} and the stepsize $\eta$.
 In the following result, we present the bounds on the second moment of the gradient estimate $\mathbb{E}[\| \tilde{g}(x_t)\|^2]$, which will be used in our analysis later.